EugeniusK/WeatherAppGroup8/README_Group08.txt

 - [iOS simulator](https://docs.expo.dev/workflow/ios-simulator/)
 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

+Note: opening the web browser will not work as it doesn't support the map.

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

 ## Learn more